-In the case of muscles, the ones that work the most are those of the lower body with a special focus on quadriceps and buttocks.
-This is especially true if we include trails with different degrees difficulty in our hikes.
+In the case of muscles, the ones that work the most are those of the lower body with a special focus on the quadriceps and buttocks.
+This is especially true if we include trails with different degrees of difficulty in our hikes.

 Bones are likewise strengthened and show increased bone density over time.
 This is especially important in the case of women and older adults in order to prevent osteoporosis.